Fingerprint: Antiquity and the medieval period

 Fingerprints have been found on ancient clay tablets, seals, and pottery.
 They have also been found on the walls of Egyptian tombs and on Minoan, Greek, and Chinese pottery.
 In ancient China officials authenticated government documents with their fingerprints.
-In about 200 BC fingerprints were used to sign written contracts in Babylon.
+In about 200 BC, fingerprints were used to sign written contracts in Babylon.
 Fingerprints from 3D-scans of cuneiform tablets are extracted using the GigaMesh Software Framework.

 With the advent of silk and paper in China, parties to a legal contract impressed their handprints on the document.
 Sometime before 851 CE, an Arab merchant in China, Abu Zayd Hasan, witnessed Chinese merchants using fingerprints to authenticate loans.

-Although ancient peoples probably did not realize that fingerprints could uniquely identify individuals, references from the age of the Babylonian king Hammurabi (reigned 1792–1750 BCE) indicate that law officials would take the fingerprints of people who had been arrested.
-During China's Qin Dynasty, records have shown that officials took hand prints and foot prints as well as fingerprints as evidence from a crime scene.
-In 650 the Chinese historian Kia Kung-Yen remarked that fingerprints could be used as a means of authentication.
+References from the age of the Babylonian king Hammurabi (reigned 1792–1750 BC) indicate that law officials would take the fingerprints of people who had been arrested.
+During China's Qin dynasty, records have shown that officials took hand prints and foot prints as well as fingerprints as evidence from a crime scene.
+In 650, the Chinese historian Kia Kung-Yen remarked that fingerprints could be used as a means of authentication.
 In his Jami al-Tawarikh (Universal History), the Iranian physician Rashid-al-Din Hamadani (1247–1318) refers to the Chinese practice of identifying people via their fingerprints, commenting: "Experience shows that no two individuals have fingers exactly alike."

+Whether these examples indicate that ancient peoples realized that fingerprints could uniquely identify individuals has been debated, with some arguing these examples are no more meaningful than an illiterate's mark on a document or an accidental remnant akin to a potter's mark on their clay.

 Europe in the 17th and 18th centuries

 From the late 16th century onwards, European academics attempted to include fingerprints in scientific studies.
 But plausible conclusions could be established only from the mid-17th century onwards.
-In 1686 the professor of anatomy at the University of Bologna Marcello Malpighi identified ridges, spirals and loops in fingerprints left on surfaces.
-In 1788 a German anatomist Johann Christoph Andreas Mayer was the first European to conclude that fingerprints were unique to each individual.
-In 1880 Henry Faulds suggested, based on his studies, that fingerprints are unique to a human.
+In 1686, the professor of anatomy at the University of Bologna Marcello Malpighi identified ridges, spirals and loops in fingerprints left on surfaces.
+In 1788, a German anatomist Johann Christoph Andreas Mayer was the first European to conclude that fingerprints were unique to each individual.